jeroentvb/be-assessement-2/README.md

+#### Please note: this is a school project and my first attempt at creating something with node.js

 # Project tech
 This is a my prototype for my dating website for project tech.
 It's called 'WatchTogether' It's built using the `express` framework for `nodejs`.
 Pages are rendered using `ejs`.